Some Automakers Say the Chip Shortage Is Causing the Delay of Certain Features

-The global chip shortage—which continues to squeeze most industries that manufacture electronics, or products with electronics in them—is now affecting popular high-tech features as some automakers opt to withhold them or pause production altogether.
+The global chip shortage—which continues to squeeze most industries that manufacture electronics or products with electronics in them—is now affecting popular high-tech features as some automakers opt to withhold them or pause production altogether.

-Consumers already have felt the shock of limited availability of new cars, which has pushed up prices and made it difficult to get sought-after models.
-That, in turn, has put pressure on the used car market, inflating those prices to all-time highs.
+Consumers have already felt the shock of limited availability of new cars, which has pushed up prices and made it difficult to get sought-after models.
+That, in turn, has put pressure on the used-car market, inflating those prices to all-time highs.

 Check Your New Car for Promised Features

 Consumers should be aware when shopping that some new cars might not have the features they’re looking for right now.
 Don’t rely on a salesperson to tell you which ones are included—check for yourself.
 Because this problem is likely to persist, CR recommends making a list of the features you’re looking for and the ones that are must-haves.
 If you can’t find a new car with the features you need, it may be best to wait until they become available again on the model you’re interested in buying.

 Analysts say the tight supply of microchips could last a year or longer.
 Auto manufacturing has felt the squeeze more acutely than most other industries, which you may have noticed if you’ve been looking for cars over the past few months.
 Inventories are low as manufacturers struggle to keep up with demand.

 “We’re now seeing companies like Toyota that had previously stockpiled a bunch of chips starting to run out and cut production through the end of the year,” says Sam Abuelsamid, principal research analyst for Guidehouse Insights, a firm that tracks the automotive industry.
 “The total lost production volume could end up being more than 7.7 million vehicles.”

 To put that into perspective, in 2019—the last full year before the pandemic ground car buying and production to a halt for a while—automakers sold more than 17 million vehicles in the U.S. In 2020, sales fell sharply but still hit almost 15 million vehicles.